DavidJKTofan/CyberSec-resources/Projects/Blockchain/Create-Crypto-Tokens/create-cryptocurrency-token.md

 ## Token Branding

-Create your own Token brand: name + logo (needs to be .png and less than 200 Kilobytes).
+Create your own Token brand: name + symbol + logo (needs to be `.png` and less than 200 Kilobytes).

 We then navigate to [Solana's GitHub Token List](https://github.com/solana-labs/token-list), where all SOL Tokens are listed.

 Steps:
 1. Fork the Repository
-2. Once forked, click on the browser window of the forked repo, and click "." (period button) to open VSCode in-browser...
+2. Once forked, click on the browser window of the forked repo, and click `.` (period button) to open VSCode in-browser...
 If this does not work, we can do it manually by going through each folder.
 3. Go to the folder `assets/mainnet` where all Token addresses are displayed.
 4. Create a new folder with your own TOKEN_ADDRESS.
 5. Upload your `logo.png` (remember, it needs to be less than 200KB).